romeorizzi/TALight/example_problems/tutorial/triangle/statement/statement_en.md

 # INPUT DATA

-The data is contained in the ***INPUT.TXT*** file.
 The value on the first line represents the triangle's number of rows, while the remaining lines represent its rows.
-In our example, ***INPUT.TXT*** is as follows:
+In our example, we have this input:

 ```
 5